joseriveraphd/cyclistic_r_tableau/README.md

 evenly distributed over the weekend.

-Therefore, <b>the key performance metrics for the newsletter are the number of rides per geospatial cluster, weekday vs workday, and hour (e.g. lunch).</b>
+Therefore, <b>the key performance metrics for the newsletter are the number of rides per customer type based on geospatial clusters, weekday vs workday, and time of day (e.g. lunch).</b>

-Additional key performance metrics for the future could be number of sign-ups and conversions based on tracking the user journey with e-mail addresses that I proposed above.

 # Preliminary insights on Cyclistic ride lengths